vicmoh/dynamic-string-api/README.md

 # Dynamic String API for C

-This is dynamic string API to make string coding much easier in C.
+This is dynamic string API to make string coding much easier in C similar to other modern languages.

 ## Installation of API